univstats

 Offered Degrees

-Drew offers 69 major programs on-site (in-person class) only.
+Drew offers 74 major programs through online and on-site education where 1 programs are available through distance learning.
 The following table lists the number of programs by offered degree with online class availabilities.

 Special Learning Opportunities